vitaly-t/pg-promise/README.md

 Introduced in version 3.1.0, this feature simplifies formatting for SQL names/identifiers.

 When a variable ends with `~` (tilde), it represents an SQL name or identifier, which must be a text string of at least 1 character long.
-Such name is then wrapped in double quotes.
+Such name is then properly escaped and wrapped in double quotes.

 ```js
 query('INSERT INTO $1~($2~) VALUES(...)', ['Table Name', 'Column Name']);